-TIMCAL's Lac des lles graphite mine in Quebec is a world class deposit producing 25,000 tonnes of graphite annually (Figure 21).
+TIMCAL's Lac des lles graphite mine in Quebec is a world class deposit with a production capacity of 25,000 tonnes of graphite annually (Figure 20).
 The open pit mine in operation since 1989 with an onsite plant ranked 5th in the world production of graphite.
 The mine is operated by TIMCAL Graphite & Carbon, which is a subsidiary of IMERYS S.A., a French multinational company.
 The mine has an average grade of 7.5% Cg (graphite carbon) and has been producing 50 different graphite products for various graphite end users around the globe.